AmirAdarGit/Searching-Algorithms-/README.md

-Best web for getting a shuffle board:<br />
+Best web for getting a shuffle board and cheak the correct results:<br />
 https://appzaza.com/tile-slide-game<br />